nebulaeonline/nebulae/README.md

  - Start going fast -->

 Since this has gotten a bit of attention here and there, this readme was written with a bit more ambition towards this particular setup and kernel in mind.
 Let me be clear: this is not a kernel;  it *is* however, a minimal starting ground to get going and hacking on your own.
 In a way, that's kind of nice, and something I wish I had when I started many moons ago.
 Believe me, when you get started and you are tying to write bare metal code, the setup and the tooling is 90% of the problem.

+### Final Notes

+Given the incomplete state of many of the subsystems, the very easy to follow and heavily commented code from uefi_main on, this may also be of use to students and/or TAs in Operating Systems labs.

 I really hope you enjoy.
 And don't worry, there will be MUCH more to come on the topic of systems programming!

 Happy hacking!

 License
 ----